-The picture bellow show Hassan II mosque by night :
+The picture below shows Hassan II mosque by night :

-Located Between the harbor and the Hassan II mosque, it represents the reflection of old life in the city.
-So, is really a must to discover the charm hidden behind the old part of the city as well as in all moroccan cities.
-It is easy to get lost in old medina witch is full of labyrinthine small streets and you find also many shops with handcrafted and moroccan traditional products.
-So, it is a suitable place to buy some souvenirs for your family and freinds.
+Located Between the harbor and the Hassan II mosque, it represents the reflection of the old life in the city.
+So, is really a must to discover the charm hidden behind the old part of the city as well as in all Moroccan cities.
+It is easy to get lost in the old medina which is full of labyrinthine small streets and you find also many shops with handcrafted and Moroccan traditional products.
+So, it is a suitable place to buy some souvenirs for your family and friends.

 The district of Habous, Unique creation in Morocco, offers one of the most picturesque faces of Casablanca.
 It is in the southern part of the city, just behind the Royal Palace, that extends this new medina born from the urban plan initiated by General Lyautey in the 1930s.
-In the district, you can see a strong European influences in architecture with traditional Moroccan riads and hamams.
-The Habous Quarter with its mix of architecture, is a fantastic area to wander around and admire the alternative views.
-In order to learn a little more about this area construction and its history, it is a good idea to get a guided tour.
+In the district, you can see a strong European influence in architecture with traditional Moroccan riads and hammams.
+The Habous Quarter with its mix of architecture is a fantastic area to wander around and admire the alternative views.
+In order to learn a little more about this area’s construction and its history, it is a good idea to get a guided tour.